-10.3 AGRICULTURAL LABOUR : NATURE AND EXTENT
+12.3 AGRICULTURAL LABOUR : NATURE AND EXTENT

 The term Agricultural labour is difficult to define.
 As captalism in Agriculture is not fully developed and a class of Labours fully dependent of wages has not come up.
 Also there are small and marginal farmers who also work on the farms of others to supplement their income.
 Despite these difficulties, attempts have been made to define them.
 According to Agricultural Labour Enquiry commission of 1950-51, Agricultural workers are those who are engaged in raising crops on payment of wges.
 Accordingly those people should be treated as agricultural labour who worked for 50% or more days on payment of such wages.
-Agricultural labour may be defined as labour who work in agricultural labourers has no risk in the cultivation and no right on land be he merely work on other persons's land for wages.
+Agricultural labour may be defined as labour who work in agricultural labourer or allied activites for the whole or part of year in return for wages.
+The agricultural labourers has no risk in the cultivation and no right on land be he merely work on other persons's land for wages.
 The definiton also includes workers who are engaged in other allied occupations such as dairy farming, animal husbandry, poultry etc.

-10.3.1 Categories of Agricultural labour
+12.3.1 Categories of Agricultural labour